Blog Layout

 • Decorations - Often times we will add things to a house to make festivities come alive.
 Speak with your child about any favorite decorations they may have, add decorations slowly, don’t miss out on this opportunity to include your child in the process wherever possible.
 A great way to make decorations inclusive can include homemade decorations if your child is able.

 • General Sensory Changes - Holiday’s often bring with it loud noises, bright lights, new smells, and large crowds.
-Sometimes, an event may not be the best to attend and in those cases there are almost always alternatives.
+Sometimes, an event may not be the best to attend, and in those cases there are almost always alternatives.
 When searching for events look for keywords that indicate that they are sensory friendly or speak to your care team who often is aware of local area organizations and or events.

 • Sounds - If your child is sensitive to sounds, consider bringing a pair of headphones they’ve helped decorate with stickers of their favorite character(s).